Jelly MDHV

 1. Seek medical attention

-First and foremost, Lytal, Reiter, Smith, Ivey & Fronrath encourage any rider who has been in an accident to seek medical attention.
+First and foremost, Lytal, Reiter, Smith, Ivey & Fronrath encourage any rider in an accident to seek medical attention.

 If you believe that your injuries may be severe and cause long-term damage or disability, don’t hesitate to get emergency service – even if the accident happened hours ago and you have left the scene.

-If you aren’t seriously injured, call the police at the scene of the accident first.
+If you aren’t seriously injured, call the police at the accident scene first.
 The responding officer will do a rudimentary assessment of your injuries to help you determine if an ambulance is needed.

 2. Gathering information and evidence at the scene

-Next, write down the name of any witnesses, get their contact information, and ask them to stick around until help arrives.
-This is also a good time to snap pictures with your phone.
-You should also photograph everything that could possibly help your case.
+Next, write down the names of any witnesses, get their contact information, and ask them to stick around until help arrives.
+This is also an excellent time to snap pictures with your phone.
+You should also photograph everything that could help your case.
 This includes the weather and road conditions and all damage to vehicles.

-3. Contact a West Palm Beach motorcycle lawyer
+3. Contact a West Palm Beach motorcycle accident lawyer

-After you have been checked out by a doctor, you should call a motorcycle accident lawyer in West Palm Beach, FL.
-They can help you determine what to say to your insurance company to ensure that your claim is approved as quickly as possible so you aren’t paying for damages out-of-pocket.
+After a doctor has checked you out, you should call a motorcycle accident lawyer in West Palm Beach, FL.
+They can help you determine what to say to your insurance company to ensure your claim is approved as quickly as possible so you aren’t paying for out-of-pocket damages.

-When you choose Lytal, Reiter, Smith, Ivey & Fronrath to represent your case, our legal team will handle everything for you.
-You’ll never be left in the dark or have to spend countless hours working on your own claim.
+Our legal team will handle everything when you choose Lytal, Reiter, Smith, Ivey & Fronrath to represent your case.
+You’ll always be aware of the situation and not have to spend countless hours working on your claim.

-After a thorough investigation is conducted, your motorcycle accident lawyer will negotiate with any insurance companies involved to determine who was at fault for your accident.
-When an agreement has been reached on liability and damages, the case will settle.
+After a thorough investigation, your motorcycle accident lawyer will negotiate with any insurance companies involved to determine who was at fault for your accident.
+The case will settle when an agreement has been reached on liability and damages.

-If our attorneys are unable to reach an acceptable settlement on your behalf the case will proceed to trial.
-While this can be a lengthy process, it often results in a higher settlement.
+If our attorneys cannot reach an acceptable settlement for you, the case will proceed to trial.
+While this can be lengthy, it often results in a higher settlement.

 It’s important to remember that we only get paid if we win your case.
 Our attorneys will never ask you to pay out of pocket for any costs or fees associated with your lawsuit.